CAPLTER/caplter-research-protocols/FluxTower/FluxTower_Protocol.md

    * If the marine battery is much below 12 volts (~9V or less), the IRGA chopper will NOT work and will be flagged.
 There is a spare CAP-LTER marine battery stored in GWC681.
 Three have been problems in the past due to an insufficient power supply, particularly as the power requirements of the IRGA increase with higher temperature.
 A standard laptop charger was installed to provide more power (5A @ 12V) than the previous setup, which included a PS100 charging regulator (only 1A @ 12V).
 The charger is not necessarily rated for outdoor use, but power has been consistently high enough to keep the IRGA running.

+### Data retrieval
 * Retrieve 10Hz data from CR1000 through NL 115 memory card port.

 1. Press and hold the white button on the NL 115.
 Once the light turns green, unscrew the port door and push the black eject button to remove the memory card.
 Insert an empty memory card and close the door.

    * Raw data are in TOB3 (i.e. binary) format, and need to be converted to other formats through LoggerNet.
    * The CF cards are industrial grade to withstand temperatures up to 85&deg; C; regular grade CF cards will not work at the site.
 In fact, the only CF cards that will work are those sold by Campbell Scientific.
-   * I suggest that data transfer for the eddy flux data be done at the lab due to the time taken for data conversion to TOB1 format.
+   * Data transfer for the eddy flux data is to be done at the lab due to the time taken for data conversion to TOB1 format.

-2. <mark>For data conversion, attach the USB multi-card reader to laptop and insert card.
+2. <mark>For data conversion, connect the USB multi-card reader to the computer and insert card.
 Open the CConvert button in LoggerNet.
 There should be two different files: one with 30min block averaged data, the other much larger file with 10Hz data.
-Click on "Start Conversion" to initiate the process.
-Several weeks of data can take 30-45 minutes to convert.</mark>
+Click on "Start Conversion" to initiate the process.</mark>

-3. Once the TOB1 files can be seen on the laptop, fully delete the files from the card.
+3. Once the TOB1 files can be seen, fully delete the files from the card.
 The card can now be used in the NL 115 again.
 Be sure to eject the drive before removing either the card or the card reader!!

 ### Removing IRGA (LI-COP 7500) for Calibration in the Lab